Creative Destruction and the Social Contract

-We are rightly proud of the economic achievements capitalism and hard work has brought to the US, but free market capitalism is not a flawless mechanism.
+We are rightly proud of the economic achievements capitalism and hard work have brought to the US, but free market capitalism is not a flawless mechanism.
 I have posted elsewhere about income inequality.
-Here I want to focus on a overlooked consequence of creative destruction.
+Here I want to focus on an overlooked consequence of creative destruction.

 Here’s the definition from MIT economics.

 Creative destruction refers to the incessant product and process innovation mechanism by which new production units replace outdated ones.
 This restructuring process permeates major aspects of macroeconomic performance, not only long-run growth but also economic fluctuations, structural adjustment and the functioning of factor markets.
 Over the long run, the process of creative destruction accounts for over 50 per cent of productivity growth.